 Castle Rock is a decidedly white-collar town, with fully 87.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Castle Rock is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Castle Rock who work in management occupations (15.33%), sales jobs (12.82%), and office and administrative support (12.58%).

 Also of interest is that Castle Rock has more people living here who work in computers and math than 95% of the places in the US.

-Castle Rock is one of the most well-educated cities in the nation.
-46.56% of adults in Castle Rock have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Castle Rock ranks among the highest in the nation.
+Of the 25-and-older adult population in Castle Rock, 48.10% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-The per capita income in Castle Rock in 2010 was $35,779, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $143,116 for a family of four.
-However, Castle Rock contains both very wealthy and poor people as well.
+The per capita income in Castle Rock in 2010 was $37,800, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $151,200 for a family of four.

 The most common language spoken in Castle Rock is English.
 Other important languages spoken here include Spanish and French.